-The need for creativity at work is strong when there is an issue to resolve: a procedural block, an inter-departmental barrier, or maybe stress from a high workload.
+The need for creativity at work is strong when there is an issue or problem to solve.
+It might be an inter-departmental barrier, a procedural block or something very personal like stress from a high workload.
 When a report comes to a manager with a concern, it's all too easy to launch into advice and direction.
 Coaching for clarity is a great starting point.
 Placing (leaving) ownership and responsibility in the hands of the report is a good antidote to 'monkey management'.

 So let's assume a manager decides to coach; should they get trained to do their own coaching, hire an internal coach from across the organisation, an external coach from outside the organisation or employ a mix of all three?
-A risk analysis may be helpful.
+A risk analysis of each approach may be helpful.